lucas-op/awesome-optimism/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC0 License.